michael-poten/smart-deadlines/README.md

 - Node / npm
 - Express

+### Upload and Download of .ics files with your own server

+There is a small NodeJs server for uploading ics files.

+You can start the server using the server.js.

 ### Start by using Glitch

 Glitch can be used to develop the Power-Up on a live-server and so it can be tested right in Trello.